Ujwal-Ramachandran/cyber-physical-systems/README.md

 # Side-Channel Attack on a Smart Meter (CPS)

 **SE6012 Cyber-Physical System Security, CA1 demo.
-Team: Ujwal and Markie.**
+Team: Ujwal, Markie, Armani Boi.**

 A laptop-only, CPU-only simulation that recovers a smart meter's AES-128 key from its power consumption using Correlation Power Analysis (CPA), then defeats